 Call for Abstract

-5th International Conference on Clinical Pharmacy and Healthcare IT, will be organized around the theme “Healthy World by Pharmacist; Patient Welfare by Quality Pharmaceuticals”
+5th International Conference on Clinical Pharmacy and Public Health, will be organized around the theme “Healthy World by Pharmacist; Patient Welfare by Quality Pharmaceuticals”

 Clinical Pharmacy 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Pharmacy 2018